ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 same, and the same results can be expected to be returned in the same format.

-Here is a simplified version of what actually takes place when we send a query to a sharded database:
+To allow this comfort, the database performs the following steps when we send a query to a sharded database:

 * The query is received by a RavenDB server that was appointed [orchestrator](../sharding/overview#client-server-communication)